arvindanand1123/tao-scheduler/README.md

 ### `tao start`

-Starts the Minecraft server with the configured memory allocation.
-The server runs in the foreground with full console access.
+Starts the Minecraft server in the background with the configured memory allocation.
+Server state is tracked in SQLite.

 ### `tao stop`

 Gracefully stops the running server by sending SIGTERM.
 Waits 30 seconds for graceful shutdown before force-killing.

+### `tao tail`

+Tails the server log file in real-time.
+Press Ctrl+C to exit.

 ### `tao config`

 Interactive CLI for server configuration:
 - List, add, and remove server operators (ops)
+- Set memory allocation
 - Automatically fetches player UUIDs from Mojang API

 ## Server Files